maboroshin/translation/TranslationPlatform.md

 A troll came to the translation platform Weblate.
 He keeps reverting to the wrong translation.
 However, Weblate's free plan allows neither access control nor a review system.
 Only Weblate has no code of conduct (below).
 Trolls can submit low quality translations many times.

+In this case, the change history is increased.
+However Weblate only displays 10 logs including comments on each string page.
+I need to open a page for each string.
+When I tried to move the discussion to GitHub, the GitHub developers told me to go back to Weblate.

+Thus for a long time, the Japanese translation of "About" remained the same "About".
+And New contributors have registered broken Japanese.

 ## Code of Conduct for Translation Platforms
 Relates to the suspension of the use of vandalism.
 With the exception of Weblate, they have terms that prohibit personal attacks and harassment.